 I am so thrilled to be able to introduce the Sunshine Jelly Baby blanket to you.

 This delightful crochet blanket is vibrant and fun to hook and the pattern is available, complete with a photo tutorial just below.
 Made from Drops Muskat cotton, it measures 74cms x 74cms or 29″ x 29″…the perfect pram blanket size, of course you can make the blanket bigger by adding more squares if you wish.
+You can also check out my latest free baby blanket pattern…The Angelece Baby Blanket by clicking this link.
 This delicious blanket is made using the Robins Nest square which I designed a few years ago and if you are a regular here you will know that I have recently updated this pattern.
 When I firstdesigned this square I always intended to make a baby blanket…I guess somethings just take a while to come to pass.

 As always I’m using English crochet terminology.
 Ch – chain Slst – slip stitch dc – double crochet tr – treble crochet